 MET version 9.0 adds support for the passing matched pair data (MPR) into Stat-Analysis using a Python script with the "-lookin python ..." option.
-An example of running Stat-Analysis with Python embedding is shown in Section 16.3.1.
+An example of running Stat-Analysis with Python embedding can be found in Appendix F, Section 37.

 The Stat-Analysis tool can perform a variety of analyses, and each type of analysis is called a "job".
-The job types include the ability to (i) aggregate results over a user-specified time; (ii) stratify statistics based on time of day, model initialization time, lead-time, model run identifier, output filename, or wavelet decomposition scale; and (iii) compute specific verification indices such as the GO Index1 and wind direction statistics.
+The job types include the ability to (i) aggregate results over a user-specified time; (ii) stratify statistics based on time of day, model initialization time, lead-time, model run identifier, output filename, or wavelet decomposition scale; and (iii) compute specific verification indices such as the GO Index and wind direction statistics.
 Future functionality may include information about time-trends and/or calculations based on climatology (e.g., anomaly correlation).
 This section summarizes the capabilities of the supported Stat-Analysis jobs.